 research.dws.uni-mannheim.de) and a arc exists, if at least one hyperlink was found between pages that belong to a pair of subdomains/hosts.
 Note that subdomains/hosts can be of arbitrary depth.

 - Pay-Level-Domain Graph - Each node represents a pay-level-domain (like

 uni-mannheim.de).
 An arc exists if at least one hyperlink was found between pages contained in a pair pay-level-domains.

 We provide the graphs for free download in several formats.
 All graphs are provided in an index/arc data format.
-In addition, we provide the page graph in the format used by the WebGraph library and the PLD graph in the format used by Pajek.
-The page graphs are hosted on Amazon S3.
-The aggregated graphs are provided for download via a server in Mannheim, Germany.
+In addition, we provide the page graphs in the format used by the WebGraph library and the PLD graphs in the format used by Pajek.

 The Index/Arc format represents each graph using two files.
 Within the index file each line represents one node.
 The first column states the node name, the second column states the node index.
 Within the arc file each line represents a directed edge between two nodes, where the first column is the origin node and the second the target node.
 The files are sorted by index and use tabs as a delimiter.
 The following example files contain a graph with 106 nodes and 141 arcs.

 3.2.
 WebGraph Framework Format